 FACTS & TIPS TO IMPROVE YOUR SPEED

 A VPN creates a secure tunnel through the internet.
 Due to the encryption (which is required to keep you safe, and unblock content), there is a physical limit on the size / speed of this tunnel.
 Speed is also impacted by distance.
 Therefore, there is a physical / hard limit on the speed that you can achieve with a VPN.
 Many other providers also throttle your bandwidth which makes the connection slower.
 We don't.
 VPN speed is not necessarily a % of your overall bandwidth.
-If your normal bandwidth is 20MBPS, and you're getting 6MBPS running the VPN, your VPN speed may remain at 6MBPS even if you upgraded you ISP bandwidth from 20MBPS to 100MBPS.
+If your normal bandwidth is 20MBPS, and you're getting 5MBPS running the VPN, your VPN speed may not necessarily increase by 5x to 25MBPS if you upgraded you ISP bandwidth by 5x from 20MBPS to 100MBPS.

 Your VPN speed will also be impacted by the following factors - Device capability, router, modem, ISP, wireless network interference (objects in the way, or interference from neighbours using the same channels).
 All of these are environmental factors which we cannot support or fix.